Print a grid at its exact scale so that, for example, each square is exactly 1/4" and not slightly off?

 PRINT PDF DIRECTLY FROM AN IPHONE OR IPAD

-There are three modes for printing accessible from the More menu '•••'.
-Two modes are under Print and the other under Share.
+There are three modes for printing accessible from the PDF More menu '•••'.
+Two under Print and the other under Share.

-Selectable through the “Print” option are two modes, General and Photo (added with the 1.10.4 release.)
-These two options for printing, General and Photo, communicate with your printer to try and find the proper size of paper.
-If you are using a “non-standard” size paper —such as photo paper — one of these two options may be especially helpful.
+The “Print” option has two modes, General and Photo.
+Both options, General and Photo, communicate with your printer to try and find the proper size of paper.
+If you are using a “non-standard” size paper, one of these options may work successfully.

 ALTERNATIVE APPROACH TO PRINT AT THE EXACT SCALE

-If you don’t get exact scale printing of a PDF using one of the above app options, you'll need to iterate through steps like those outlined below to get the proper results.
+If you can't get exact scale printing of a PDF using one of the app options above, there is one more approach to try.
+Following the iterative steps below will hopefully get you the proper result.

 To print, choose PDF in the More menu.
 Then, on the PDF page, open More and tap Share.
 In the image below, behind the pop-up, you can see the PDF that is ready to be printed --

-Print: Select the AirPrint option to get the preview screen shown below, with the grid running to the edge of the page.
+Print: Select Print for the AirPrint option.
+It will show the preview screen below.
+Notice the grid runs to the edge of the page.

 Brother iPrint&Scan: Select the Brother iPrint&Scan app to get the preview screen shown below.
 Again, the grid runs to the edge of the page.

 By using the custom page size to control the printed area, the overall effective scaling should come out at 1x (100%).
+Print and measure again.
 If it is just 'pretty close', repeat the process of fine-tuning/printing/measuring until it is just right.
 (It's tough to measure accurately to 1/100”!)

-If your best option for controlling printing is to use Custom page size, you may find it helpful to write down the custom page size that works so you don’t have to go through the process of calculating it again for other papers... or create a "master" grid with these settings that is the starting point for new papers.
+If you find that your best option for controlling printing is to use Custom page size, you may find it helpful to write down the custom page size that works so you don’t have to go through the process of calculating it again for other papers... or create a "master" grid with these settings and duplicate it as the starting point for new papers.
 (TIP: A long press on a paper on the list page will quickly bring up file options including Duplicate.)